bwohlberg/sporco/README.rst

 License
 -------

-This package is distributed with a 3-Clause BSD license; see the ``LICENSE`` file for details.
+SPORCO is distributed as open-source software under a BSD 3-Clause License (see the ``LICENSE`` file for details).